Skip to main content

 The app is built around one repeatable product-prep loop:

-capture photos
+• capture photos

-fill the details screen before send
+• fill the Add Details screen before send

-send the product into Dropstitch
+• send the product into Dropstitch

 You can also upload images from your phone gallery in the app.